telerik/xaml-docs/knowledge-base/kb-gauge-dependencyobject-not-context-for-this-freezable.md

 title: Resolve RadGauge ArgumentException - The provided DependencyObject is not a context for this Freezable
 description: Resolve the provided DependencyObject is not a context for this Freezable error when animated marker is used
 type: how-to
-page_title: ArgumentException - The provided DependencyObject is not a context for this Freezable for Rad gauges
+page_title: ArgumentException - The provided DependencyObject is not a context for this Freezable (RadGauge)
 slug: kb-gauge-dependencyobject-not-context-for-this-freezable
 position:
 tags: